blazerzero/duo-help/Interface-Guide.md

 ---

 ## **What Do I Do if I Don't Have Any New Feedback or Changes?**
-If you do not see any new errors or any changes to previous feedback that need to be made, simply click “Next” to see a new sample of data.
+If you do not see any new violations or any changes to previous feedback that need to be made, simply click “Next” to see a new sample of data.

 ---